 THE WITCH HUNTERS

-THE WITCH HUNTERS is a thoroughly revised (in many places rewritten), reorganized, expanded version of Seeking the Divine Spark published in 2010.
-A chapter and a half has been added and I have changed the title to reflect the story’s developed themes more accurately.
-Ideologically driven changes in society and my anticipation of events in parts of the first version prompted the extensive revision.
+THE WITCH HUNTERS is a thoroughly revised (in many places rewritten), reorganized, expanded version of Seeking the Divine Spark self-published in 2010.
+I have added chapter and a half and changed the title to reflect the story’s renewed themes.
+Ideologically driven changes in society and my anticipation of real events in parts of the first version prompted the extensive revision.
 The location of the story is indeterminate.
 It could just as well be in England, as in the US and Australia.
 Indeed, there is evidence for more interest in the US market than elsewhere.
 A second satire dealing with follow-up events is envisaged.

 Amazon 5 ***** Star REVIEW of first version

 ‘Could not put it down’.
 We often hear people say that about a book.
 Wilson’s book really is a book I could not put down, in fact I stayed up well into the next morning reading it.
 This is great satire.
 The names Wilson gives people says a lot about them and their professions and/or way of life.
 Built around the hysterical need to crush the Catholic Church in a blanket condemnation of everything Catholic, I mean everything Catholic, the big bug-a-boo is a perverted priest who has molested minor boys.
 Criminal and morally repugnant as such actions are, the author has his characters being seen as hypocrites of the first order in their own morally bankrupt lives.
 The ending seemed a bit abrupt but the tension the book had generated made it a rather welcome release to have it finally come to an end that was not too unrealistic but which continued the satire to its logical conclusion.
 A marvelous work of literature of the satire sort.